hkamran80/articles/Using Local Storage to Store Vuetify's Dark Theme State/Revised Article.md

 </v-btn>
 ```

 The code above is simple.
-It creates a Vuetify icon button, tells it to use the `theme-light-dark` icon -- and also to, on click, call the `toggle_dark_mode` method.
+It creates a Vuetify icon button, tells it to use the `theme-light-dark` icon, and to, on click, call the `toggle_dark_mode` method.

 That's it.
 You're finished!
 If you want to see an example, check out [Reprint](https://reprint.hkamran.com) (unless you're already reading this article there), or check out [my personal website](https://hkamran.com).
 As I mentioned earlier, the final code is available at [this GitHub Gist](https://gist.github.com/hkamran80/9bba61e1d2f0c2cfae8209e7d8dca4f1).